privacyguides/privacyguides.org/docs/browsers.en.md

         - [:fontawesome-brands-opera: Opera](https://addons.opera.com/extensions/details/ublock)
         - [:fontawesome-brands-github: Source](https://github.com/gorhill/uBlock)

-!!! danger "Stick to the default filter lists"
+!!! warning "Use default filter lists"

-    Additional filter lists do slow things down and may increase your attack surface, so only apply what you need.
-If there is a vulnerability in uBlock Origin, third party filters can provide malicious rules to exploit it.
+    Additional filter lists can impact performance may increase attack surface.
+Only apply what you need.
+If there is a [vulnerability in uBlock Origin](https://portswigger.net/research/ublock-i-exfiltrate-exploiting-ad-blockers-with-css) a third party filter could add malicious rules that can potentially steal user data.

 ### AdGuard for Safari